 At the time I was watching the Food Network pretty religiously.
 I remember thinking, “If this guy can fling raw pizza dough 20 feet across the room and land it on the grill, then I’m pretty sure I can carefully slide it on a grill and find success.”

 And you know what?
 It totally worked.
+And we’ve been grilling pizza ever since.

 This particular pizza recipe was created during one of our amazing grilled pizza parties when we had a huge selection of toppings available to cover our pizzas with.
 Our counters practically looked like a grocery store.